How NFF celebrated former Villarreal star Ikechukwu Uche at 37 | Goal.com

 How NFF celebrated former Villarreal star Ikechukwu Uche at 37

-Nigeria Football Federation (NFF) have celebrated with former Villarreal and Getafe forward on his 37th birthday.
+Nigeria Football Federation (NFF) have celebrated with former Villarreal and Getafe forward Ikechukwu Uche on his 37th birthday.

 The forward represented the Super Eagles with honour during his playing years and was famous for his dazzling performances.